COST GUIDES

 Raising door thresholds and plug sockets

 There are various flood barrier threshold kits on the market, which can be used in advance of a flood or installed preventatively as defence doors.
 Either way, raising your door thresholds where possible is good practice.
-And the same goes for plug sockets on your lower ground floors, resulting in a lower chance of electrical hazards.

 The average costs for these measures vary, so it's worth seeking a professional quote from a handyperson, electrician or carpenter.